 11 forgotten internationals who shone after returning from the abyss

-The Germany striker only missed out on the Golden Boot at Euro 2012 because he’d played more minutes than Fernando Torres, but found himself out of the squad for the World Cup in 2014 after missing much of the preceding season with a serious knee injury.
+The Germany striker only missed out on the Golden Boot at Euro 2012 because he’d played more minutes than Fernando Torres, but found himself out of their squad for 2014 World Cup after missing much of the preceding season with a serious knee injury.

 Gomez played just four games in over three years for Die Mannschaft, before being recalled to Joachim Low’s squad in November 2015 to kick-start his stalled international career.

-The 30-year-old proved he still had plenty to offer at Euro 2016, with the winner against Northern Ireland in the group stage, plus a goal against Slovakia in the last 16.
+The 30-year-old proved he still had plenty to offer at Euro 2016, netting the group stage winner against Northern Ireland, plus a goal against Slovakia in the last 16.
 He managed to cling on to his place in the squad right through to the 2018 World Cup too, where he played in every game as Germany stumbled out in embarrassment during the group stage.

 The Cameroon striker once imprisoned 120 pygmies in the basement of the national stadium, and forced them to play in a novelty football tournament.
-That should be the only thing anyone remembers about Roger Milla, but he’s better known for his four-goal haul and geriatric dance moves at the 1990 World Cup.
+That should be the only thing anyone remembers about Roger Milla, but he’s better known for his four-goal haul and geriatric dance moves at Italia '90.

 Milla was 38 then, and his inclusion in the Indomitable Lions side was controversial.
 He’d retired from the team in 1987, but returned to the fold after receiving a pleading phone call from Cameroon’s president, Paul Biya.